xdrie/Sor/README.md

 run `./SorDk` (Unix) or `SorDk.exe` (Win). native builds are specific to the target system and are completely self-contained.

 #### pack
-a packer can optionally be used to clean up and minify output bundles. use `./scripts/get_tools.sh` to fetch tools, then pass the `pack` argument to the native build script. set `WARP_COMPRESS=1` before the command to optimize with warp.
+a packer can optionally be used to clean up and minify output bundles. use `./scripts/get_tools.sh` to fetch tools, then pass the `pack` argument to the native build script. set `WARP_COMPRESS=1` before the command to optimize with warp. when using warp build, make sure natives are bundled because it seems to be iffy with native libraries.

 ## license